Daniel Quirk: Independent circuit

 Later that year, he made his first appearance for the New Age Wrestling Federation when he defeated White Blaze and later participated in a battle royal on October 20.
-In mid-November, he lost to "Beautiful" Billy Body at a show for Afa's World Xtreme Wrestling on November 23 and teamed with Mark Gore against WXW Tag Team Champions Tommy Suade and Supreme Lee Great the following night.
-On December 1, he returned to ACW for another gauntlet match, defeating Pepsi Boy but losing to DC Dillinger later on that night.

-During the next year, he would quickly become a regular on the independent circuit.
-On February 23, he took part in a gauntlet match for Pro Wrestling Alliance defeating Slate, Wicked before being eliminated by J-Busta.
-Quirk would trade matches with him at a PWA and NAWF show the next month.
-He also feuded with Mark Gore over the NAWF Junior Heavyweight Championship and eventually defeated him for the title in a ladder match on April 27, 2003.

-He would once again team with John Brooks, defeating Leroy & Genesis at an NAWF event on May 21.
-The following week for South Coast Championship Wrestling, Quirk lost a five-way match for the SCCW Lightweight title against Stevie Sky, Derrick Destiny, The Kreeper and Kid Capri on May 30.
+During the next year, he became a regular on the independent circuit.
+He feuded with Mark Gore over the NAWF Junior Heavyweight Championship and eventually defeated him for the title in a ladder match on April 27, 2003.
+In May, for South Coast Championship Wrestling, Quirk lost a five-way match for the SCCW Lightweight title against Stevie Sky, Derrick Destiny, The Kreeper and Kid Capri on May 30.
 Entering a championship tournament for the MWF Heavyweight Championship the next night, he was eliminated by John Brooks.
-On June 8, he also lost a four-way match to Jeff Rocker, Shabba White and Wiqued at an ACW show.

 On July 26, he won his first major title when he and Captain Charisma defeated NWA New England Junior Heavyweight Champion Jason Rumble and Paulie Gilmore in a tag team match.
-As a result of the pre-match stipulations ordered by NWA Commissioner Marc Greene, both Quirk and Captain Charisma are named co-champions.
-This is one of the very few, if any, times that a title was defended by two wrestlers at once.
-Although the two would defend the title in a handicap match against Rumble on September 20, the title would eventually be vacated and declared inactive within another month.
+As a result of pre-match stipulations ordered by NWA Commissioner Marc Greene, both Quirk and Captain Charisma were named co-champions.
+Although the two defended the title in a handicap match against Rumble on September 20, the title was vacated and declared inactive within another month.